dotnet/docs-aspire/docs/whats-new/preview-3.md

 ## Component updates

-[Aspire components](https://learn.microsoft.com/dotnet/aspire/fundamentals/components-overview) are a curated suite of NuGet packages specifically selected to facilitate the integration of cloud-native applications with prominent services and platforms.
+[Aspire components](../fundamentals/components-overview.md) are a curated suite of NuGet packages specifically selected to facilitate the integration of cloud-native applications with prominent services and platforms.
 Each component furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns. .NET Aspire components can be used without an orchestrator project, but they're designed to work best with the .NET Aspire app host.

-### Azure OpenAI component
+### Azure AI OpenAI component

-This component enables integration of the Azure OpenAI or OpenAI services from an Aspire project.
+This component enables integration of the Azure AI OpenAI or OpenAI services from an Aspire project.
 Assuming you already have an OpenAI service provisioned, you can use OpenAI from your projects.

 ```csharp
 using Azure.AI.OpenAI;